FrostyX/infra-docs/contenthosting.rst

 Who can host?
 What can be hosted?
 ---------------------------------
 Any official Fedora content can hosted and made available for mirroring.
-Official content is determined by the Board by virtue of allowing people to use the Fedora trademark.
+Official content is determined by the Council by virtue of allowing people to use the Fedora trademark.
 People representing these teams will be allowed to host.